osm6495/Monitor-Agent/README.md

 ### HackerOne
 - Fetches public programs and their scope
 - Rate limited to 600 requests per minute
-- Supports API key authentication
+- Requires both username and API key for authentication
+- Uses Basic Authentication with username:api_key format

 ### BugCrowd
 - Fetches public programs and their scope